lovato/hooks4git/README.md

 Depending on your setup, you might want to use `pip3` instead of `pip`.

 Please, keep in mind that `--user` folder might not be on your PATH environment var.
-If you fix this here, it will be automatically fixed for any other python tool you might eventually install inside your user context.
+Usually you can find it under `~/.local/bin`.
+If you fix your `$PATH` now, it will be automatically fixed for any other python tool you might eventually install inside your user context.

-In this case, a script called `hooks4git` will be available all the time, to hook any project you are currently in.
+Then, a script called `hooks4git` will be available all the time, to hook any project you are currently in.
+By running with the `--init` argument, hooks will be applied (i.e replace all your sample hook files).

-By running this script, hooks will be applied.
-Please note you need to manually keep upgrading your system tools, like you do for others, like pip itself.
+Please note you need to manually keep upgrading your system tools, like you do for other tools, like pip itself.
-You probably added virtualenv and others with sudo.
-If in doubt, please take a look at source files.

 ### Built-in Scripts

 Currently, there is only one available built-in script, called `check_branch_name.sh`.
 If you want to use, just follow the exemple on the default .ini file, on sub-section 'checkbranch'.
 This is the way to trigger built-in scripts, prefixing them with 'h4g/'.

-On 0.1 release, I was using a '*' character for built-in scripts, but that caused so many headaches, mainly when trying to make this work inside GitBash for windows (ok, that was because I was actually trying to call a bat file ... then I just gave it up).
+On 0.1 release, I was using a wildcard character for built-in scripts, but that caused so many headaches, mainly when trying to make this work inside GitBash for windows (ok, that was because I was actually trying to call a bat file ... then I just gave it up).
 I also tried once calling 'scripts', but it may confuse with a possible local 'scripts' folder on your project.

 ### CLI Usage